elsantonato/13-Project_2-Group_7/README.md

 * Minna: Final cleaning and merging into one table using Pandas

 #### Load
-* Minna: Load into MongoDB with tables from each website as well as a merged table
+* Minna: Load into MongoDB the compiled tables from each website as well as a composite table containing all data

 #### Plots
 - Lisa: Profit by Year for Top 100 Grossing and other related analyses